jina-ai/langchain-serve/README.md

   wscat -H "Authorization: Bearer mysecrettoken" -c ws://localhost:8080/talk
   ```

----

-#### Reach out to us 📞

-- Serverless is not your thing?
-- Do you want larger instances for your API?
-- Looking for file uploads, or other data-in, data-out features?

-📣 Got your attention?
-[Join us on Slack](https://jina.ai/slack/) and we'd be happy to help you out.

----

 ### `lc-serve` CLI

 `lc-serve` is a simple CLI that helps you to deploy your agents on Jina AI Cloud.